panaversity/learn-applied-generative-ai-fundamentals/22_knowledge_graphs_genai_agents/07_knowledge_graphs_genai_ai_agents/readme.md

 ## Open AI o1: The Relationship between Knowldege Graphs, LLMs, and AI Agents

-The relationship between knowledge graphs, large language models (LLMs), and AI agents is integral to the development of advanced artificial intelligence systems.
+The relationship between knowledge graphs, large language models (LLMs), and AI agents is integral to the development of **advanced artificial intelligence systems**.
 These three components can be interconnected to enhance understanding, reasoning, and autonomous decision-making in AI applications.
 Here's how they relate:

 ### **1. Knowledge Graphs**